Lecture outline - Introduction to physical

 - earth's history of short duration.

-- global catastrophic events (especially floods).
+- therefore global catastrophic events (especially floods) needed to do all the work.

 and valid scientific question at the time, which this cosmogeny addressed.